 The Homeowner Affordable Refinance Program was one of its programs.
 It was designed to stimulate the housing market by allowing up to 2 million credit-worthy homeowners who were upside-down in their homes to refinance, taking advantage of lower mortgage rates.
 But banks only selected the best applicants.

 10August 2009.
 Obama Asked Banks to Modify Loans

 By August, foreclosures kept mounting.
 That dimmed hopes of an economic recovery.
 Banks could have, but didn't, prevent foreclosures by modifying loans.
 That's because it would further hurt their bottom line.
 But record foreclosures such as 360,149 in July only made things worse for them as well as American families.
-July's foreclosure rate was the highest since RealtyTrac began keeping records in 2005.
+July's foreclosure rate was the highest since RealtyTrac, a real estate information firm, began keeping records in 2005.
 It was 32 percent higher than in 2008.

 Banks believed it was more profitable to foreclose on a house than to make a loan modification, according to some industry analysts.
 Foreclosures continued rising as more adjustable-rate mortgages came due at higher rates.

 More than half or 57 percent of foreclosures were from just four states: Arizona, California, Florida, and Nevada.
 California banks beefed up their foreclosure departments, expecting higher home losses.